-In most cases, both the housing department and social services will want to see whether it is possible for you to return home by resolving any problems you have with your parents or guardians through mediation.
-But, they cannot insist on this if you are at risk of violence or abuse at home.
+In most cases, both the housing department and social services want to see if it is possible for you to return home by helping to resolve any problems you have with your parents or guardians through mediation.
+But they cannot insist on this if you are at risk of violence or abuse at home.

-If you and your parent/guardians do agree to mediation, the council should still agree to house you until the mediation has been arranged and the situation has been sorted out.
+If you and your parent or guardians do agree to mediation, the council should still agree to house you if you need it until the mediation has been arranged and the situation has been sorted out.

-It may be in your best interests to get help from social services rather than the housing department, especially if you are about to turn 18.
-This is because:
+It is usually in your best interests to get help from social services rather than the housing department, especially if you are about to turn 18.
+This is because social services:

-- if you ask social services for help, they have to do a full assessment of all of your needs,
+- must do a full assessment of all of your needs

-- social services can also offer financial assistance, help with training and employment, and support with drug, alcohol or mental health problems
+- can also offer financial assistance, help with training and employment, and support with drug, alcohol or mental health problems

-- social services cannot make decisions about how they should help you based on the reasons why you are homeless
+- cannot say you are intentionally homeless and refuse to help based on the reasons why you are homeless

-- if you are housed by social services it may mean that you will become entitled to ongoing help until you turn 21 (or 24 if you are still in full-time education)
+- may have to provide ongoing support until you turn 21 (or 24 if you are still in full-time education)